These can take place at Spring Hall ceremony suite or any Calderdale venue that has public liability and fire insurance.

 Families can choose guiding adults to pledge a unique relationship with the child.
-They can then make their own promises to be as good a parent as possible.
+They can make their own promises to be as good a parent as possible and grandparents and other special friends/relatives can also take part.
+The ceremony can be personalised with poems and readings.

 Renewal of vows ceremonies